Zocalo

 The articles view shows only articles that were in the feed when you last updated it, articles from previous updates are not stored.
 After an update, new articles are marked with a different colour (see settings) but articles that were present the last time you updated will be black.
 When you exit Zocalo the article status is cleared.

-Some feed servers do not return the Content-Length header so for those feeds the progress bar will not move.
+Some web servers do not return the Content-Length header so for those feeds the progress bar will not move.

 The version number does not reflect the status of the software and is an arbitrary number chosen by myself.